edgelesssys/contrast/docs/docs/architecture/attestation/overview.md

 - Verifies the attestation of the Coordinator using embedded reference values
 - Uploads the Manifest to define the trusted deployment state
 - Retrieves the Root CA and Mesh CA certificates for the service mesh

-These certificates are used to authenticate workloads and verify communication within the cluster.

 ## Evidence generation and verification